thecsguy09/Nasa_PictureOfTheDay-Site/README.md

 ### Lessons Learned:

 Always make sure you fully understand the API before using it.
-This API may be named picture of the day but once in a while Nasa also shares a video instead of a picture.
-I had to later add in the functionality incase a video link is received.
+This API may be named picture of the day but once in a while NASA also shares a video instead of a picture.
+I had to later add functionality in case a video link is received.

 ### Languages and Tools: